Silencers in Georgia – How To Purchase A Silencer In Georgia

 Types of Silencers and Suppressors

-- Rifle : Rifle silencers and suppressor are designed to handle the high pressures associated with center fire cartridges.
+- Rifle : Rifle silencers and suppressors such as those for the AK-47 are designed to handle the high pressures associated with center fire cartridges.
 These types of silencers are designed to handle cartridges up to .50 BMG.
 They can be pricey in cost however, what is your hearing worth ?

 - Pistol: Pistol silencers and suppressor are designed to handle the lower pressures of handgun rounds and may even be used with some of the sub-sonic ammunitions that are on the market.